 But who can use a military campground?
-Based on the information you gave me, you do not qualify.
-Although bases tend to have their own specific rules on this, in general, to use a military campground you must be a military retiree or dependent, a spouse or minor dependent of an active duty service member, a National Guard or Reservist or minor dependent, or a 100-percent service-connected disabled veteran.
+Although bases tend to have their own specific rules on this, in general, to use a military campground you must be a military retiree or dependent, a spouse or minor dependent of an active duty service member, a National Guard or Reservist or minor dependent or a 100% service-connected disabled veteran.
 Surviving family members of service members killed in action who have access to other benefits like healthcare and medical retirees and their families also qualify.

 Some bases allow other users such as retired Defense Department civilian workers.
 Others may allow the guests of ID card holders, or "sponsors," to use the campground.
 Decisions on whether or not those users are permitted are typically made by the commander at the base in question.

 To get specifics on who can use a military campground, give the place you want to use a phone call.
 It's also worth noting that many campgrounds are completely booked for RVs throughout the summer, so if you do qualify, make reservations well in advance.

 Whether you’re getting ready to PCS or settling down for the long haul, Military.com has you covered.
 Get the information you need on your current and future duty stations, plus military benefits and pay news delivered straight to your inbox.
 Subscribe to Military.com today..